 Head & Neck Cancers Facts

-Most head and neck cancers are found in people over age 40.
-Men are two to three times more likely than women to have head and neck cancer, although rates in women have been rising along with their growing use of tobacco and alcohol.
+While men are two to three times more likely than women to have head or neck cancer, the rates in women have been rising, along with their growing use of tobacco and alcohol.

 The number of cases related to human papillomavirus (HPV), the same virus that causes cervical cancer in women, seems to be on the rise also.
 Cancers at the base of the tongue and tonsils may also be related to HPV infection, especially infection with HPV-16.
 Cancers from HPV are increasing in the United States, while oral cancers related to other risk factors are decreasing.

 - Being exposed to asbestos or wood dust

 - Having had radiation therapy to the head and neck area